thunderamith25/MARVEL-D-P/README.md

 # 3) Piston and crankshaft mechanism
 This task we had to design a piston and a crankshaft mechanism which can run.The piston and crankshaft mechanism is a fundamental component of internal combustion engines, converting reciprocating (linear) motion into rotational motion.
 It consists of:
-1)Piston – A cylindrical component that moves up and down inside the cylinder due to expanding gases from fuel combustion.
+1) Piston – A cylindrical component that moves up and down inside the cylinder due to expanding gases from fuel combustion.

-2)Connecting Rod – Links the piston to the crankshaft, transferring motion while allowing angular movement.
+2) Connecting Rod – Links the piston to the crankshaft, transferring motion while allowing angular movement.

-3)Crankshaft – A rotating shaft that converts the piston's linear motion into rotational motion, ultimately driving the vehicle's wheels or machinery
+3) Crankshaft – A rotating shaft that converts the piston's linear motion into rotational motion, ultimately driving the vehicle's wheels or machinery

 As the piston moves due to combustion, it pushes the connecting rod, which rotates the crankshaft in a continuous cycle.
 This mechanism is essential for engines in cars, motorcycles, and other machinery.
 ![Screenshot 2025-04-02 125743](https://github.com/user-attachments/assets/386cdc6e-bdf1-45da-bf39-663063773a75)